Jingo88/bestMovies/README.md

 ```
 * Do you want a home button?
 * What details do you want to show off?
+* Are you having the list of movies, and a list of details appearing at the same time?
 * Maybe provide a movie poster?
 * But what if the JSON file doesn't have a movie poster?
 * How much of the DOM do you want to manipulate/create? vs. How much do you want to already have on the ejs file layout?
 ```
-Alright, lets see what our main.js can consist of.
-Lets start by making the call to search for a movie.
+Alright, lets get into the meat and potatoes of this beautiful main.js file.
+We'll start by making the call to search for a movie.
 You will want to create a "url" variable which will tell us what express point we are targeting.
 Also, make sure you are using the proper request! ("GET" vs. "POST").
 Below is the "GET" function from the provided example:

 ```
 function searchTitle(movie){